ankane/production_rails/README.md

 Use a feature flipper library like [Rollout](https://github.com/FetLife/rollout) to easily enable and disable new features without pushing code.

+To A/B test features, use a library like [Field Test](https://github.com/ankane/field_test).

 ## Lastly...

 Have suggestions?
 [Help make this guide better for everyone](https://github.com/ankane/rails-best-practices/issues/new).